Skip to main content

 End TimeSet the ending time in the day for each scheduled instance of running the job.

-HiddenCheckbox, if checked it will hide this job in the listings of scheduled jobs unless explicitly requested.
+HiddenCheckbox.
+If checked, this job will be hidden in the scheduled jobs listings unless explicitly requested.

 CategoryDropdown list selection of configured diary entry categories.